Harbor, Peninsula & Coastal Hills

 What ties it together is a coastal climate that runs through almost every design decision.
 Marine humidity, salt air carried off the water, and the strong indoor-outdoor habits of the place all matter when you are choosing materials, finishes, and hardware.
 Homes here open their kitchens to patios, decks, and dock-side terraces, and the line between cooking inside and serving outside is often deliberately blurred.
 We plan for that, specifying finishes and joinery that hold up to the environment and laying out cabinetry that flows toward the sliding walls and folding doors that define so many Newport Beach homes.

-Our home shop is in Roseville, California, and we bring that work down to Newport Beach the same way we approach every project: measured carefully, designed specifically, and built to last in the home it was made for.
+Our home shop is in Rocklin, California, and we bring that work down to Newport Beach the same way we approach every project: measured carefully, designed specifically, and built to last in the home it was made for.
 Whether the address is on Park Avenue on the island, a peninsula walk-street, or a ridge in Newport Coast, the goal is the same, a kitchen that fits the house, the neighborhood, and the people who cook in it.

 Designing for Light, Water, and Salt Air